Create Your Garden

 Bletilla striata (Chinese Ground Orchid): This hardy terrestrial orchid produces purple, pink, or white flowers and can tolerate temperatures down to USDA Zone 5.

-Cypripedium (Lady’s Slipper Orchids): This genus of terrestrial orchids includes many species that can survive cold temperatures.
+Cypripedium (Lady’s Slipper Orchids): This genus includes many species that can survive cold temperatures.
 Cypripedium species are native to North America, Europe, and Asia and can be grown in USDA Zones 2-9, depending on the species.

-Dactylorhiza (Marsh Orchids or Spotted Orchids): Native to Europe and Asia, these terrestrial orchids can be grown in USDA Zones 5-8, depending on the species.
+Dactylorhiza (Marsh Orchids): Native to Europe and Asia, they can be grown in USDA Zones 5-8, depending on the species.
 They produce spikes of colorful flowers and prefer moist, well-draining soil.

 Epipactis (Helleborine Orchids): These orchids can be found across Europe, Asia, and North America.
 They are terrestrial and can tolerate temperatures down to USDA Zone 3.
 Epipactis species produce spikes of small flowers and prefer moist, well-draining soil.

-Calanthe (Hardy Calanthe Orchids): Native to Asia, these terrestrial orchids can be grown in USDA Zones 6-9, depending on the species.
+Calanthe (Hardy Calanthe Orchids): Native to Asia, they can be grown in USDA Zones 6-9, depending on the species.
 They produce attractive, colorful flowers and prefer moist, well-draining soil.

 Bletilla (Hardy Orchids)